Torrenting Statistics You Should Learn About in 2023

 Torrent Usage Statistics

 Torrenting allows users to access all kinds of data and information.
 Through this, its usages vary from what people need.
-BitTorrent, the leading torrent downloading site, has over 170 million users.
+The leading torrent downloading protocol, BitTorrent, has over 170 million users.

 With this, we can see how commonplace torrenting can be.
 Here are some noteworthy torrent usage statistics: